-FIS 121 Principles of 3 hrs.
-Combustion (3-0)
+FIS 121 Principles of Combustion (3-0)

-Introduces and familiarizes the student with the combustion process.
+Combustion (3-0) Introduces and familiarizes the student with the combustion process.
 Presents principles necessary for the oxidation and reduction of fuels.
 Considers various mechanical and chemical sources of heat and fire problems of solids, liquids and gases.
 Introduces basic computer applications for understanding combustion.